Bingjing Tang

 Leda Liang

-I am a 3rd year PhD student in Statistics.
+I am a PhD student in Statistics.
 I am interested in developing methods for single-cell lineage tracing and visualization.
 Previously, I have also worked on sum-of-squares algorithms for data subgroup discovery.
 When I'm not in Sequoia Hall, I try to spend as much time outdoors as possible!

 Isaac Goldstein